praveenc1504/project_1/Cricketgear/README.md

 An e-commerce application for cricket enthusiasts to explore and purchase high-quality cricket equipment.

 ## 📖 Overview
 Cricketgear Shop is a user-friendly application designed for purchasing cricket equipment like bats, helmets, pads, and more.
 Users can filter products by price, rating, and brand to find exactly what they need.
-Favorite products can also be saved for easy access later.
+Favorite products can also be saved for easy access later...

 ## 🎯 Objective
 - Create a personalized user account to explore randomly selected cricket equipment.